 To avoid formula errors, you can use a trim tool to eliminate empty spaces within a cell.

-These are just some of the ways that formulas can save you a lot of time!
+These are just some of the ways that formulas can save you a lot of time.
+You can speed up your progress by using Macros for repetitive formulas.

 Microsoft Excel provides ample tools to make it easy to use.
 The more you use them, the easier it is to understand and expand on them.
-Future tutorials will explore further formulas.
-Be sure to keep an eye out for it.
+Use formulas to set up regular workbooks for rosters, itemising, stocktake, account reconciliation and so much more.